What is a Bed Bug?

 Costs of Treating High Profile Areas

-Risk of Bed Bugs in Public Places?
+Risks in Public Places?

-Recent studies suggest that bed bug infestations may be a problem in emergency rooms and other health facilities.
+Recent studies suggest that infestations may be a problem in emergency rooms and other health facilities.
 Because so many people are transferred in and out of hospitals daily, the risk of infestations spreading is high.

-Fear of bed bug infestation has lead many health professionals to initiate training programs in hospitals and other facilities.
-These programs train EMTs and other hospital workers to capably identify and avoid bed bugs in homes and on patients.
+Fear of infestation has lead many health professionals to initiate training programs in hospitals and other facilities.
+These programs train EMTs and other hospital workers to capably identify and avoid bugs in homes and on patients.
 Regular inspections and cleanings of medical vehicles can help negate the risk of infestation.

 Once a medical facility has been infested, it can be highly difficult to treat.
 However, with the help of professional treatment companies and the EPA, it is possible to control.
 Individuals can protect themselves by keeping themselves and others informed of possible risks and risk management.